GarrettS/OpenSourceLearning/README.md

 **Tutoring Websites:**

 * Teachers burdened by an expensive process.
-This process costs the company, too.
-The cost of operations impacts teachers' profit which ranges 60-80%, before tax.
+This process costs the company money and that impacts teachers' profit which ranges 60-80%, before tax.
 We can deliver better service with dispute resolution at a nominal 4% fee, resulting in a teacher takeaway of 96%.

 * Teachers perfectly capable of teaching their subject of mastery are unqualified due to reasons like "no degree".
 The qualification process costs the teacher and the platform several hours.